WrappedUsername/doggy-decoder-jac/README.md

 </p>

 The structure of the app will be in the form of a graph.

+## Possible activation functions for the DNN

+- The DNN will be using a rectified linear unit (ReLU) activation function for a faster network.
 - The DNN will be using a Tanh activation function for sentiment analysis.
+- The DNN will also use Sigmoid activation function for probability distributions.

 - Creating markdown mermaid diagrams as pseudocode: